Mark Jackson (quarterback): Professional career

 On June 29, 1981, Jackson was traded to the Winnipeg Blue Bombers for Winnipeg's first-round pick in the 1982 CFL draft.
 He dressed in all 16 games during the 1981 season as the backup to Dieter Brock, completing 37 of 52 passes (71.2%) for 435 yards, four touchdowns, and no interceptions.
 Jackson signed a new two-year contract with Winnipeg on March 18, 1982.
 He dressed in 14 games as the backup to Brock in 1982, completing 22 of 40 passes (55.0%) for 266 yards and one interception.
-After Brock went into a self-imposed retirement in spring 1983 to try and get out of his contract with the Blue Bombers, Jackson became the team's new starter.
+After Brock went into a self-imposed retirement in spring 1983 to try to get out of his contract with the Blue Bombers, Jackson became the team's new starter.
 He started the season opener against the Ottawa Rough Riders but only completed four of 11 passes for seven yards before being benched for Nickie Hall.
 After Brock returned to the team, Jackson was released on July 20, 1983.

 On July 29, 1983, it was reported that Jackson had turned down an offer to be the Montreal Concordes' starting quarterback.
-Jackson stated that he wanted to try and sign with a United States Football League (USFL) team instead.
+Jackson stated that he wanted to try to sign with a United States Football League (USFL) team instead.
 In August 1983, he verbally agreed to a contract with the Washington Federals of the USFL.
 However, he never played for the Federals.